 Learn what a Stack Dump is in SQL Server and watch a demo where I cause a stack dump against a test SQL Server instance under load.
 Learn how to find information about stack dumps on your SQL Server, and how to escalate them when required.

-Note: I joke around for a while at the beginning of the video about how I once received training at Microsoft on “how to take a dump”.
-The technical bit starts at 7:15, in case you’re in a rush.
+I joke around for a while at the beginning of the video.
+The technical bit starts at 7:15.

 Read Kalen Delaney’s whitepaper on Hekaton